-We hope you've found Ten Footsteps to Living Well with Pain helpful on your journey towards living well despite your persistent pain.
+We hope you've found Ten Footsteps for carers helpful on your journey towards living well with a relative or friend who has pain.

-Of course learning the art of better self management of your pain doesn't end here.
+Of course it doesn't end here.
 So we have put together a few ideas to help you continue on your journey...